renelindsay/GWindow/tests/INTEGRATION.md

 ## 🧪 Test Applications

-The two example apps are functionally equivalent, to demonstrate each method:
+The first two example apps are functionally equivalent, to demonstrate each method:

-**test_header** — Shows the single-header-file integration.
+- **test_header** — Shows the single-header-file integration.
-**test_lib** — Shows the modular library integration.
+- **test_lib** — Shows the modular library integration.

 Both apps create a window, draws a test image, and prints events to the terminal.

+- **test_gles** — A minimal OpenGLES app that just changes the background color.
+On Linux, run '*requirements.sh*' to install the dev package for EGL+GLES headers.
+On Windows, run '*requirements.bat*' to install ANGLE EGL+GLES dll's and headers.

 ## 🔨 Building Tests
 ### Desktop (Windows / Linux)